 Started by the USEA, to help develop lower level riders into upper level riders, YRAP is intended to provide the average young rider with the vital steps of a developmental process from the earliest levels of competition.

 Along with clinics and summer camp, the annual Team Challenge Event will be the highlight of 2018 Area VII YRAP.

 The Team Challenge mimics the NAJYRC selection process for the Area VII Team Challenge Event to introduce the process to our future NAJYRC candidates.

-The YRAP encompass a variety of clinics, camps, and educational activities which provide the educational development necessary for a young rider's progression into the NAJC program, eventual recognition by the National Governing Bodies (NGB) developmental programs, and their ultimate ascension into international ranks.
+The YRAP encompass a variety of clinics, camps, and educational activities which provide the educational development necessary for a young rider's progression into the NAYC program, eventual recognition by the National Governing Bodies (NGB) developmental programs, and their ultimate ascension into international ranks.
 While many young riders never endeavor to progress this far in their riding careers, the steps will nevertheless be in place for them to accomplish whatever competitive goals they may have.
-The goal is to create a structure, which similarly parallels the structure of the NAJC program and the NGB developmental programs, so that a rider is familiar with this format from the beginning.
+The goal is to create a structure, which similarly parallels the structure of the NAYC program and the NGB developmental programs, so that a rider is familiar with this format from the beginning.